Bayesian Calibration of the Intelligent Driver Model: Bayesian Calibration of Car Following Model

-For daily driving tasks, temporally-consistent inertia of actions/motions is one of the vital driving profiles for human drivers.
-This phenomenon is termed as \emph{driving persistence} in \cite{treiber2013traffic}.
+For daily driving tasks, temporally consistent inertia of actions/motions is one of the vital driving profiles for human drivers.
+This phenomenon is termed as \textit{driving persistence} in \cite{treiber2013traffic}.
 For instance, if drivers slam on their brakes too hard at a certain timestamp, they will likely persist in a vast deceleration in the next seconds.
-However, in most stochastic models, as well as B-IDM introduced above, the persistence of the acceleration noise is ignored, and its time dependence is wrongly modeled by white noise, such as in Eq.~\eqref{iid_a}.
+However, in most stochastic models, as well as B-IDM introduced above, the persistence of the acceleration noise is ignored, and its time dependence is incorrectly modeled by white noise (see Eq.~\eqref{iid_a}).
 To make this point clear, we reformulate Eq.~\eqref{iid_a} as

-However, the developed models and the calibrated parameters are only valid if the residuals conform to the i.i.d. assumption, and the temporal correlation in residuals leads to the biased estimation of model parameters.
-In the following, we will derive an unbiased Bayesian model in the pooled and hierarchical form by modeling the time-dependent stochastic residual term with Gaussian processes.
+However, the developed models and the identified parameters are only valid if the errors conform to the \textit{i.i.d.} assumption since the temporal correlation in the residuals leads to biased parameter estimation.
+In the following, we will derive an unbiased Bayesian model in the pooled and hierarchical form by modeling the time-dependent stochastic error term with Gaussian processes.